Last Updated: 25th July 2020

 The Promoter reserves the right to refuse admission to, or evict, any attendee under the following Eviction Circumstances:

-- Throwing hard objects in the direction of people
+- Throwing objects in the direction of people.

-- Starting fires of any kind, except for the purposes of cookery where the fire is contained within a purpose-built device, such as a portable BBQ
+- Starting fires of any kind, except where the fire is contained within a purpose-built device, such as a portable BBQ, for the purposes of cookery, or the Attendee is a designated steward at an official Festival campfire.

 - Fuelling any fires in any fashion which could be considered dangerous or inappropriate.